-What to Do When You or Your Parents Can’t Afford CollegeMarch 23, 2021
+What to Do When You Can’t Pay For CollegeNovember 18, 2022

 It’s no secret that going to college is expensive.
 With tuition on the rise, many people think higher education is simply out of reach.
-According to the U.S. Department of Education, 33% of high school juniors said they believed that college was unaffordable.
+According to a 2022 study by Morning Consult, a data intelligence company, 77% of adults said it would be difficult to afford a college education.

-However, there may be options available that can make the expense more manageable if you don’t have your parents paying for college.
+However, options may be available that can make the expense more manageable if you don’t have your parents paying for college.
 If you can’t afford college right now, keep reading for a few tips that may help.

 If you don’t have enough money to pay for college, don’t give up; there are several financial aid programs and cost-cutting measures you can try: